Fiat Abarth OTR 1000: Description

-The technical basis from the chassis to the body to the engine comes from the Fiat 850 with rear engine and rear-wheel drive.
+The car was based on the rear-engine, rear-wheel drive Fiat 850.

-The OTR 1000 was created in several versions, some for company purposes, one version also for customers; The most important and well-known version is the OTR 1000 Coupé with road approval from the years 1965 to 1969.
-A special feature is the Abarth engine Sigla 200 with a special cross-flow cylinder head, OHV valve control, and the new, brand -own Radiale principle, the Abarth in this model used for the first time.
-While the "OT" in the model designation for Omologata Turismo (German homologated touring car) stood, the "R" pointed explicitly to this special cylinder head, and does not, therefore, stand for "race" / "racing".
-A striking exterior feature is the forward-located water cooler with a chrome grille.
+The OTR 1000 was created in several versions, some for company purposes, one version also for customers; the most well-known version is the OTR 1000 Coupé with road approval from the years 1965 to 1969.
+It is equipped with an Abarth engine Sigla 200 with a special cross-flow cylinder head, OHV valve control, and the brand-owned Radiale principle, the Abarth in this model car used for the first time.
+While the "OT" in the model designation for Omologata Turismo (German homologated touring car) stood, the "R" pointed explicitly to this special cylinder head, and therefore does not stand for "race" or "racing".
+The OTR has a chrome grille.
 The original idea was to use it in a series-based touring car category of the sports car world championship, which was restructured for 1965.
-However, the motorsport homologation was initially delayed by one year due to further development work; after that, the Commission Sportive Internationale (CSI), the approval authority of the Fédération Internationale de l'Automobile (FIA) put the model in a non-series and therefore unattractive category until 1969 because of the complex radial cylinder head.
-Abarth then favored the OTS 1000 Coupé with an elaborately modified standard cylinder head from the Fiat 850 and later for Group 5 the Fiat Abarth 1000 TCR with the Radiale cylinder head and the lighter, more compact base of the Fiat 600 D.
+However, the motorsport homologation was initially delayed by one year due to further development work; after that, the Commission Sportive Internationale (CSI), the approval authority of the Fédération Internationale de l'Automobile (FIA) put the model in a non-series category until 1969 because of the radial cylinder head.
+Abarth then favoured the OTS 1000 Coupé with an modified standard cylinder head from the Fiat 850 and later for Group 5 the Fiat Abarth 1000 TCR with the Radiale cylinder head and the lighter, more compact base of the Fiat 600 D.